 Be open to feedback from fans.
 If they want a specific type of music or have suggestions for songs to play, pay attention.
 In the beginning, much of what you do will be trial and error.
 Some of it will work, some of it won’t.

-Once you hit the big-time, then you have more creative freedom, but in the meantime, the customer is always right.
+Once you hit the big time, then you have more creative freedom, but in the meantime, you should prioritize your audiences’ preferences.
+This will help you to grow and make it big in the industry.

 Learn From The Pros

 Finally, watch how the pros mix music and play to an audience.
-You can learn a lot in the early days by listening to mixes from your favorite DJs.
+If you really want to know how to become a DJ you can start listening to mixes from your favorite DJs.
 Don’t be afraid to reach out and ask questions – all of these people were once where you are now, and most of them won’t mind offering advice or tips.

 You can follow DJs you admire on social media sites like Twitter, Instagram, and Facebook.
 Post on their timelines or direct message them.
 Be polite and respectful, and you are more likely to get a response.